Democratic Party of Kosovo: History

 Members of the Party for the Democratic Progress of Kosovo (which was later called the Democratic Party of Kosovo) were blacklisted by the US under then-President George W. Bush in 2001.

-In the 2004 legislative elections, the party won 28.9% of the popular vote and 30 out of 120 seats in the Assembly of Kosovo; in 2007 PDK won a majority for the first time with 35% of the vote.
-In 2010's disputed elections, PDK won again with 32% of the vote.
+In the 2004 election, the party won 28.9% of the popular vote and 30 out of 120 seats in the Assembly of Kosovo; in 2007 PDK won a plurality of seats for the first time with 35% of the vote.
+In 2010's disputed election, PDK came in first place again with 32% of the vote.

 After 14 years of leadership of Hashim Thaçi who had to resign from party leadership to take the position of the President of the country, in May 2016, Parliament Speaker Kadri Veseli became party president by acclamation.
 He was elected with no votes against and no abstentions.

 Elections in 2010

 Parliamentary elections were held on 12 December 2010, the first such elections organized in Kosovo since their declaration of independence.
 After early results, Hashim Thaçi, who was on course to gain 32 per cent of the vote, claimed victory for PDK, the Democratic Party of Kosovo.
 He said he intended to continue governing for another 4 years.
 After accusations of vote-rigging, voting was repeated in several municipalities.
 With more than 30 per cent of the vote, Thaçi formed a coalition with the New Kosovo Alliance, led by the ex-president, Behgjet Pacolli.
 It was in fourth place with 8 percent of the popular vote.

 The turnout at the election was significantly higher than usual, augmented by Serbs who decided to vote in the disputed republic.
 Following the confirmation of the final election results, PDK and AKR formed a government with a program dedicated to EU integrations.
 The new government included many of the younger generation of PDK members, such as Bedri Hamza, Memli Krasniqi, Vlora Çitaku, Blerand Stavileci, Petrit Selimi, etc.